Qubitol/madgraph-profiling-exercises/README.md

 Open `flamegraph_fortran.svg` in a web browser.
 The SVG is interactive: hover over bars to see function names and sample percentages, click to zoom, or search for functions.

 > **✅ Exercise 4a:** Generate the flamegraph for the Fortran baseline.
-Identify the function that has been sampled the most — this is the current bottleneck.
+Identify the function that has been sampled the most: this is the current bottleneck.
 Note its name and the percentage of total samples it accounts for.
 Also note the total wall-time from the standard output.

 ### 6.3 Profile the vectorised version